Wimmera Superintendent Paul Margetts knows Western Victoria. He knows the unique demands placed on police posted in one or two-officer stations.

 "One time a homemade pipe bomb was located on the banks of the Murray River, and two units came up from Melbourne to dispose of it."

-New recruit fulfilling lifelong dream
+Recruit fulfilling a lifelong dream

 HORSHAM Constable Paul Winfield knows to expect the unexpected as a police officer.